ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/README.md

 The issue really shows when we _expect_ a `Rectangle` but provide a `Square` instead.

-So let's look at some code that better highlights the problem with violating Liskov's
+So let's look at some code that better highlights the problem with violating the LSP:
-rule:

 ```python
 def double_shape_size(shape: Rectangle) -> Rectangle: